-Hanger Forest was rather large and they were no proper road through it.
+Hanger Forest was rather large and there was no proper road through it.
 In order to reach the castle, you had to know your way to a small path, just wide enough to ride a horse through.
 Naturally, the Underwood clan-including Alex and Greg-usually avoided taking actual paths.
 This was the forest they had grown up in.
-Most of the adults may use the main path, but the young people-again including Alex and Greg-knew the forest so well they didn't even bother.
-And none knew the forest better then Brendon Underwood himself.
+While most of the adults used the main path, the young people-again including Alex and Greg-knew the forest so well they didn't even bother.
+And none knew the forest better than Brendon Underwood himself.

 Brendon's father was the leader of the Underwood clan, and Brendon had wandered the forest all his life.
-Over the years Brendon had developed his own mini-clan, comprised of Alex, Greg, and three others.
+Over the years, he had developed his own mini-clan, comprised of Alex, Greg, and three others.
 They were all near each other in age-from nineteen to twenty-two-and they had been close friends ever since their single digit birthdays.

-As Alex had been hunting not far from the castle, it took them less than ten minutes to get back there.
-Surrounding the castle was a sort of village, where most of the Underwood clan lived.
-Alex and Greg, however, passed the village and headed straight through the castle gates.
+As Alex had been hunting not far from the castle, it took them less than ten minutes to get back it the castle.
+Surrounding Underwood castle was a sort of village, where most of the Underwood clan lived.
+Alex and Greg, however, passed through the village and headed straight into the castle.
 It was early in the morning on a Sunday and few people were out, but the guard at the gate nodded at them in recognition as they entered.

 While Greg had not exactly been clear about what was going on, he did mention something about Brendon and his father.
 Alex slowed down to let Greg catch up, and asked him, "Are they in the hall?"

 Greg shook his head vehemently.
 "No, the pack room."